Last Updated on June 19, 2021 by Grow with Bovees

 - Lobsters sourced from Bay of Downeast Coast of Maine, and the Bay of Fundy

-- Prevents blossom end rot, and several different vegetable diseases
+- Prevents blossom end rot in tomatoes, and various other vegetable diseases

 - Expiration date not listed on the package